Shy118/Shy118/README.md

 - 👋 Hi, I’m @Shy118!
-I come from a Physics (Bachelor of Science) background with proficiency in Python Programaming (Numerical Methods, App development via PyQt)
+I come from a Physics (Bachelor of Science) background with proficiency in Python Programaming (Numerical Methods, App development via PyQt), Java Web Developer using SpringBoot and Quarkus Frameworks.
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning Kogito, GraphQL, Kubernetes
+- 🌱 I’m currently learning ReactJS, AWS, Kubernetes
-- 💞️ I’m looking to collaborate with people of similar interest on small projects as a beginner
+- 💞️ I’m looking to collaborate with people of similar interest
 - 📫 Do contact me at siahongyew@gmail.com